 What we do with information you provide

-The Competition and Consumer Protection Commission (CCPC) is grateful to everyone who takes the time to contact us and highlight areas where legislation may have been breached.
+We are grateful to everyone who takes the time to contact us about areas where there may be a breach of legislation.

-We are not an ombudsman and so we cannot act on individual consumer contacts or get involved in individual consumer or business issues.
-We will give you information on your rights to help you resolve the issue yourself.
+We are not an ombudsman.
+We cannot act on individual consumer complaints.
+We cannot get involved in individual consumer or business issues.
+We will give you information about your rights to help you resolve the issue yourself.

-All the information we receive is recorded – in line with data protection legislation and best practice – on our database which is analysed on an ongoing basis to identify where markets are not working well.
-This analysis allows us to prioritise our work in the areas where it can have the greatest impact.
+We record all the information we receive on our database.
+We do this in line with data protection legislation and best practice.
+We analyse our database on an ongoing basis to identify where markets are not working well.
+This analysis helps us to prioritise our work in the areas where it can have the greatest impact.

-If, after investigating, we believe that a business is in breach of legislation, we have a number of enforcement tools we can use which are:
+If we carry out an investigation and believe that a business is in breach of legislation, we have a number of enforcement tools we can use.
+These include:

 If enforcement action is not appropriate, we can use our advocacy role to try to bring about changes to make markets work better.